 International Data Protection: Processing Personal Data

 The European Union has set a benchmark with the GDPR, and the rest of the world follows.
-Businesses operating internationally must comply with data protection laws in the United Kingdom, California, Singapore, India, and Brazil.
+Businesses operating internationally must comply with data protection laws in the United Kingdom, California, Singapore, India, Brazil, and China.
 We provide an overview.

 Table of Contents

 - European Union: General Data Protection Regulation (GDPR)

 - United Kingdom

 - Brazil: Lei Geral de Proteção de Dados (LGPD)

 - Singapore: Singapore Personal Data Protection Act (PDPA)

 - India: Personal Data Protection Bill (PDPB)